VolkanSah/intelligent-Proxy-Management-System/README.md

 # Proxy-Management-System
 ##### Rebuild 2024/05
-A cool intelligent Proxy Management System for your Python scripts SecurityAdmins.
+A cool intelligent Proxy Management System for your Python scripts as SecurityAdmin / Hacker / Wardriver

 This project provides a way to manage and use proxies in your Python scripts without having to modify each script individually.
 It consists of a background script that selects a proxy from a list and saves it to a file, and a helper module that your scripts can use to retrieve the current proxy.